StudySmarter - The all-in-one study app.

 There are three primary biological explanations for schizophrenia: genetics, neural correlates, and the dopamine hypothesis.

-The genetic explanation states that schizophrenia tends to run in families.
+The genetic explanation states that schizophrenia tends to run in families, supported by twin and adoption studies.
+Schizophrenia is a polygenic disorder.

 The dopamine hypothesis states that schizophrenia results from an imbalance of the neurotransmitter dopamine in the brain.

-Neural correlates is the idea that specific structural differences in the brain are associated with schizophrenia.
+Neural correlates suggest that specific structural differences in the brain are associated with schizophrenia.

-There is much research on biological approaches, but they do not fully explain how and why schizophrenia develops.
+There is much research on biological approaches, but they do not fully explain how and why schizophrenia develops, and psychological explanations for schizophrenia highlight how the environment can impact the development of schizophrenia.

 We can narrow down the biological causes of schizophrenia to three potential explanations:

-Schizophrenia has both biological and psychological causes.
+Schizophrenia has both biological and psychological explanations.
 People can be genetically predisposed to developing schizophrenia and have structural and chemical differences in their brains.
 However, they can also be more susceptible to developing schizophrenia due to psychological reasons.
-For instance, hostile family environments, dysfunctional thought processing issues (e.g., faulty attention systems) and issues with central control and meta-representation are also associated with developing and maintaining schizophrenia.
+For instance, hostile family environments and dysfunctional thought processing issues (e.g., faulty attention systems) are also associated with developing and maintaining schizophrenia.

 It is somewhat reductionist since it dismantles the complex disorder and states that simple components such as genetics cause schizophrenia.
 Reductionism often offers physiological explanations without considering all the variables that have been proven to influence disorders such as schizophrenia.